Path Evolution Model for Endogenous Channel Digital Twin towards 6G Wireless Networks: Implementation of Path Evolution Model

 \item{\bf Path update}: Path update aims to refresh the temporal path dependencies with the latest extracted path features, which is the key to enabling the self-sustainability of PEM.
-As shown in the bottom middle of Fig.~\ref{fig: framework}, it should first recognize the death of historical paths and the birth of the latest paths against channel non-stationarity.
-Next, the remaining latest path features can be associated with the surviving historical paths based on path feature discrepancies.
+As shown in the bottom middle of Fig. 2, PEM can first recognize the birth/death status of paths by comparing the path feature distance with a pre-defined threshold.
+Thus, the proposed PEM is robust to the blockage scenarios by terminating the evolution of the disappearing Line of Sight (LoS) path.
+Next, the remaining latest path features can be associated with the surviving historical paths based on path feature distances, which can be solved by bipartite matching.
 Considering non-linearity in path feature evolutions, neural network is adopted to represent path feature temporal dependencies.
-The associated path features at current instant are fed into the neural network to update hidden states of each path, which refreshes path feature temporal dependencies.
+The associated path features at the current instant are fed into the neural network to update the hidden states of each path, which refreshes path feature temporal dependencies.

 \item{\bf Path evolution}: The goal of path evolution is to attain the feature of each path at any desired instant via the updated temporal path feature dependencies, which is vital for real-time applications.
 The rationale lies in the fact that path features continuously vary between two adjacent update instants.
 Hereby, the non-linear path evolution is achieved by a well-trained neural network.
-With the previous path extraction step, the neural network for path evolution exhibits robust generalization capabilities among dynamic environments.
-Analysis of environmental generalization advantages is detailed in Sec.~\ref{subsec: generalization advantage}. \end{enumerate}
+With the previous path extraction step, the neural network for path evolution exhibits robust generalization capabilities across environments.
+Analysis of environmental generalizability is detailed in Sec.~\ref{subsec: addressing distribution shift advantage} and \ref{subsec: addressing distribution shift}. \end{enumerate}

 Our proposed PEM operation framework is light-weighted and can be realized at a low cost.
 Firstly, PEM can avoid additional hardware devices and achieve protocol compatibility with existing communication systems.
-Secondly, in usual dynamic scenarios, the update period in PEM processing can be set in the scale of 0.1s, which is far longer than the typical slot length and achieves a low computation cost.
+Secondly, considering the average lifetime of paths in usual dynamic scenarios, the update period in PEM processing can be set in the scale of 0.1s, which is far longer than the typical slot length and makes the pilot overhead affordable.
+Thirdly, the historical path feature sequence can be encoded in the hidden states of the neural network of PEM.
+Thus, PEM only needs to retain the extracted path feature at the current instant, which makes the memory occupation affordable.